libcellml/docs-theory/potassium_channel.rst

 Interpretation into a CellML model
 ----------------------------------
-Defining components serves two purposes: it preserves a modular structure for CellML models, and allows these component modules to be imported into other models, as demonstrated in :ref:`HH Tutorial 2<createPotassiumChannelModel>`.
+Defining components serves two purposes: it preserves a modular structure for CellML models, and allows these component modules to be imported into other models, as demonstrated in :hh_tutorial:`HH Tutorial 2 <2>`.
 For the potassium channel model we define components representing (i) the environment, (ii) the potassium channel conductivity, and (iii) the dynamics of the :math:`n`-gate as shown in **TODO**.

 Since certain variables (:math:`t`, :math:`V` and :math:`n`) are shared between components, we need to also define the component maps or equivalent variables as described below.